DavidGiard/CognitiveSvcsDemos/OcrDemo/readme.md

 #### Create the getkey.js file

 To protect the API key, I did not check in the getkey.js file.
-You will need to create this file in the root folder.
+You will need to create this file in the */Scripts* folder.
 Add the following code to getkey.js

 ```javascript
 var getKey = function () {